Ernyoke/certified-aws-machine-learning-specialty/01-data-engineering/kinesis.md

     - We only pay for resources consumed
     - It is serverless, scales automatically
     - It is using IAM permissions to access streaming sources and destinations
-    - We can use SQL or Flink for the analytics script
+    - We can use SQL or Apache Flink for the analytics script
     - It offers schema discovery
     - A Lambda function can be used for preprocessing the data

-## Machine Learning or Kinesis Data Analytics
+## Machine Learning with Kinesis Data Analytics

 - We can use 2 machine learning algorithms with Kinesis Data Analytics SQL scripts:
     - `RANDOM_CUT_FOREST`: can be used for anomaly detection on numeric columns.
 It is using recent history to compute the model
     - `HOTSPOT`: locate and return information about relatively dense regions in a dataset

+## Kinesis Video Streams

+- Video Streams is used for handling video input from different sources such as:
+    - Security cameras
+    - AWS DeepLens
+    - Smartphone camera
+    - Audio feeds
+    - RADAR data
+    - RTSP camera
+    - etc.
+- Offers video playback capability
+- Consumers can be:
+    - Custom code (Tensorflow, MXNet, etc.)
+    - AWS SageMaker
+    - Amazon Rekognition
+- We can keep the video data for an interval between 1 hour up to 10 years
+- Use-cases:
+    - Decode video frames and do ML-based inference with SageMaker
+    - Detect people in video streams
+    - etc.

+# Kinesis Summary

+- Kinesis Data Streams: real-time streams for ML applications
+- Kinesis Data Firehose: ingest massive data in near-real time
+- Kinesis Data Analytics: real-time ETL/ML algorithms on streams
+- Kinesis Video Streams: real-time video streams to create ML applications